TotalMiner/totalminer.github.io/lua/functions/getters/get_pos.md

 ___

-The world position components are world space coordinates so they are floating point numbers.
+The position components are world space coordinates so they are floating point numbers.
 The position is the actors foot position

 ___